hermanzdosilovic/ev/README.md

 		$ sudo chmod +x start.sh
 		$ ./start.sh

-If all tests passed you should see folowing output:
+If all tests passed you should see following output:

 	 - run-file -
 	PASSED
 	 - wa-leave -
 	PASSED
 	 - space in py or rb name -
 	PASSED
 	 - space in c name -
+	PASSED
+	 - JavaTest -
 	PASSED

 If some of the tests failed, please contact me so we can make _ev_ better. :)